 J has honed her leadership skills and expanded her experience and effectiveness by serving tirelessly in many roles.
 As Mayor, J was the city's representative to the Metropolitan Washington Council of Governments (COG) Board of Directors.
 In 2005, she was elected chair of its board and, in 2010, was its corporate president.
 J is a member of COG's Chesapeake Bay and Water Resources Policy Committee, which she has served on since its inception.
 Since 2005, J has been appointed to the National League of Cities' Energy, Environment and Natural Resources Policy Committee.
 With her focus on environmental issues, J has brought back innovative ideas and best practices to be incorporated by the city.
 To ensure that Greenbelt remains aware of what is going on in Annapolis, J has served many years on several legislative committees

 J served as President of the Maryland Municipal League, after eleven terms on its Board of Directors.
 She is a past president of the Maryland Mayors Association, the Prince George's County Municipal Association, and the Prince George's Elected Municipal Women.
 J strongly advocates Greenbelt's positions at all governmental levels.

 In 2011, J was presented COG's highest honor, the Elizabeth and David Scull Metropolitan Public Service Award.
 For her environmental work, J was given the Greenbelt Green Man Award in 2010.

 J actively supports many Greenbelt organizations, including Friends of the Greenbelt Museum, Friends of the Greenbelt Theatre, Greenbelt Golden Age Club, Greenbelt Lions and Greenbelt's American Legion Auxiliary.

-In her spare time, J enjoys traveling with her sister, her niece and her significant other, Neil.
+An educator for 35 years, J retired in 1999.
+In her spare time, J enjoys traveling with her significant other, her sister and her niece.

 Judith F. Davis